Avaiga/taipy-getting-started/steps/explain_md/step_2_on_change.md

 # How to connect two variables - the *on_change* function

 In *Taipy*, the `on_change` function is a "special" function. **Taipy** will look if you created a function with this name in your code and will use it.
 This is a *callback* function called whenever the state of a variable changes.
-Its parameters are state (the state of the variables), the variable name that has been changed and its value.
+It has three parameters: state (the state of the variables), the variable name that has been changed and its value.
 Here, `on_change` will be called whenever the value of the slider changes.
 Each time it changes, `state.data` will be updated according to the week.
-Then, Taipy will propagate this change automatically to the associated chart.
+Then, Taipy will propagate automatically this change to the associated chart.

 ```python
 ... # code from earlier steps